tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 cuda_init_threads_per_block = 256 // threads per block used for initialization of auxiliary datastructures
 _label_cache_size = 32 // size of the label cache in shared memory
 _hit_data_cache_size = 12 // size of the hit data cache, beware of the available shared memory on a GPU

+// (ii) configuration for attributes - optional (applicable since 1.0)

+discard_non_attribute_data = false // remove x,y,toa, tot and label data, only preserve attributes - reduces copying load attribute_energy = true // convert tot clock ticks to keV attribute_cluster_size = true // compute pixel count for each cluster explicitly (implicit from labels field) attribute_cluster_energy = true // compute sum of energy of each pixel in each cluster attribute_cluster_energy_2d_map = true // compute energy-weighted centroid of clusters and aggregate them into the 2D frame further defined by section (iii)

+attribute_cluster_energy_spectrum = true // compute cluster energy histogram, if true, also set the lower and upper bound as well as bin count attribute_cluster_energy_spectrum_min = 0 // lower bound of the histogram (first bin start) attribute_cluster_energy_spectrum_max = 100 // upper bound of the histogram (last bin) attribute_cluster_energy_spectrum_bin_count = 50 // number of histogram bins

+// (iii) configuration for attributes -optional, applies to cluster_energy_2d_map only (applicable since 1.0)

+attribute_cluster_energy_filter_1 = 0:5 // for each energy filter interval we get a output sequence of frames, one can define arbitrarily many of such intervals but each with a non-trivial performance overhead (0:5 means include clusters in range from 0 keV to 5keV) attribute_cluster_energy_filter_2 = 5:10 // similar as filter_1, don't forget to number the filters in a sequence 1,2,3... without gaps attribute_cluster_energy_filter_3 = 10:20 // similar as  filter_1
+//...
+attribute_frame_length_s = 1 //frame length in seconds, can be floating point number, If attribute_cluster_energy_2d_map = true the frame length must be specified

+// (iv) extra metadata required for attribute computation - required if energy-based attribute is to be computed (applicable since 1.0)

+calibration_folder = D:/PHD/clusterer_data/calib/H07-W0052[CdTe]/calib_pars

 ```

 ### V. Prebuilt library available for download: